srinivasboga7/DHT/README.md

 ### Discovery Node
 discovery dir has the code for discovery server.\
-Run discovery node using : go run discovery.go.\
+Run discovery node using : go run discovery.go\
-Discovery Node runs on the port 8000.\
+Discovery Node runs on the port 8000\
-Note : Run the discovery server before any of the DHT nodes.\
+Note : Run the discovery server before any of the DHT nodes

 ### DHT Node
 kad dir has the code for the DHT node.\
-Building : go build kademlia.go .\
+Building : go build kademlia.go \
-Running : ./kademlia <port> <discovery Node Address> <logging> . \
+Running : ./kademlia <port> <discovery Node Address> <logging>  \
 For example : ./kademlia 6666 127.0.0.1:8000 enableLogging , this command runs the node on port 6666 with logging enabled.